chadgroom/Python-Snippets/README.md

 # Python-Snippets
-A collection of random Python3 Gists that I have published.
+A collection of Python3 Gists that I have published.

 # Automation
 [Connatix Video Downloader](https://gist.github.com/chadgroom/cb8e23bc7df199a945e278694953751a)